TheNivas/LearningScala/11_Exception_Handling/src/main/scala/Notes.md

 ```

 we can also pass multiple exception handlingin once. ie.

 ```scala
  //   for multiple handling
     val catchExceptions = catching(classOf[ArithmeticException], classOf[ArrayIndexOutOfBoundsException]).withApply((e => errorHandlingFunction(e)))
    ```

 Like in B. we can also pass function from B, instead of printing the error.
+i.e.,
-<br>i.e.<br>, for that we need to import the function as package.
+ for that we need to import the function as package.

 ```scala
     val catchExceptions = catching(classOf[ArithmeticException]).withApply(e => errorHandlingFunction(e))
 ```

 ### Program C full

 ```scala
 import DemoBTrySuccessFailure.errorHandlingFunction // for accessing funciotn from B demo import scala.util.control.Exception.catching